Internet Protocol? and types (IP, TCP, UDP, POP, SMTP, FTP, HTTP and HTTPS)!

 5) File Transfer Protocol (FTP)

-The File Transfer Protocol is a well-known communique protocol used for the transfer of computer files from a server to a purchaser on a pc community.
+The File Transfer Protocol is a well-known communique protocol used for the transfer of computer files from a server to a purchaser on a PC community.
 FTP is built on a consumer–server version architecture using separate control and information connections between the purchaser and the server.

 Why is FTP used?
-File switch protocol is a way to download, upload, and transfer files from one place to another on the internet and between pc structures.
+File switch protocol is a way to download, upload, and transfer files from one place to another on the internet and between PC structures.
 FTP permits the switch of documents to and fro among computers or through the cloud.

 6) HyperText Transfer Protocol (HTTP) and (HTTPS) HyperText Transfer Protocol Secure